So Yong Kim

-So Yong Kim (born 1968) is a Korean American independent filmmaker.
+So Yong Kim (born 1968) is an American independent filmmaker.
 She has made four feature films: In Between Days, Treeless Mountain, For Ellen, and Lovesong.
 So Yong Kim is a recipient of the New York Foundation’s Video Artist Grant, Puffin Grant, MacDowell Colony Media Fellow for the National Endowment for the Arts and the Sleipnir Nordik Arts Travel Grant.
 She has exhibited her installations and films/videos in Austin, Chicago, New York, London, Marseilles, Reykjavik, Milwaukee, Gothenburg, Osnabruck, and Tokyo.

 Early life

 She was born in Busan, South Korea, in 1968 and moved to Los Angeles, California to live with her mother at the age of 12.
 She studied painting, performance and video art at the Art Institute of Chicago, where she earned her MFA.